Asymmetrik Transitions to Remote Interviews

 Apr 01, 2020

 Even though our teams are working remotely for the foreseeble future, that doesn’t mean that we’re slowing down.
-All the mission-critical work we do is continuing at full speed, and we’re continuing to grow our teams.
+Due to the continuous advancements in technology, it has never been easier to work from home.
+By implementing Microsoft Teams (Read Article for more information) to stay in touch with employees and management, to looking at how an SD Wan can help with productivity and connectivity, we are able to continue working to a high quality.
+All the mission-critical work we do is carrying on at full speed, and we’re continuing to grow our teams.

 It’s been a learning curve transitioning to remote interviews, since we view the interview as a chance for you to see our culture in action.
 Simply by walking around, you’ll see our teams at work, having standups, laughing and chatting together over lunch in the kitchen, or blowing off steam in the game room.
 As we’re continuing to learn and adapt, we’d like to share some tips and tricks we’ve picked up along the way.